sudo-julia/devenv/README.md

   "lua" as the first arg and "neovim" as the second.

 ### Scripts

-> Note: builtin scripts are not currently in a working state, so use at your own
-> risk. `devenv` itself should work fine, though.

 Scripts can be written in any language, as long as the file containing it is: